pranjal080598/Taint-Analysis-on-Socket-Programming/README.md

 c.
 Import the package to the project structure.

 d.
-Add all other libraries present in the repository to the libraries section the IDE.
+Add all other libraries present in the repository to the libraries section of the IDE.

 e.
 Specify appropriate Java Version in the project structure.